iip-ecosphere/platform/platform/README.md

   the other projects.
 * The Java package prefix shall be ``de.iip-ecosphere.platform``.
 Test packages shall start with ``test.de.iip-ecosphere.platform``
 * Java files shall contain the license header.
 Existing files can be used as a template.
-* Building Java-parts happens with Maven (based on centralized dependency management/parent POM).
+* Building Java-parts happens with Maven (based on a parent POM).
 Groups are or start with ``de.iip-ecosphere.platform`` to comply with Maven central deployment.
+Use basic information from the parent
-Also ensure that POMs contain a valid URL, description, licenses, developers and SCM section.
-Existing POMs can be used as a template.
-Use existing test artificts for reuse and, where possible, build your tests on existing functionality.
+  POM as far as possible, e.g., valid URL, description, licenses, developers and SCM section.
+Redefine parts only if needed except for dependencies - please define explicitly your minimum set of required dependencies (easing later deployment) Use existing test artificts for reuse and, where possible, build your tests on existing functionality.
 * CI and SNAPSHOT deployment currently are done via SSE-CI/SSE-Maven-Repo.
   For legacy reasons on the CI server Jenkins, we add a ``build-jk.xml`` ANT file that executes Maven and deploys the artifacts.